State University of New York – Buffalo

 Tel: (716) 829-2537

-Please Note: Tuition includes Summer, Spring and Fall: tuition, comprehensive fees, Academic Excellence Fees, Session Fees and Summer Transcript Fee.
-Fees and Expenses includes estimated cost of books and application fee.
+Please Note: Tuition includes Summer, Spring, and Fall: tuition, comprehensive fees, Academic Excellence Fees, Session Fee, and Summer Transcript Fee.
+Fees and Expenses include estimated cost of books and application fee.

 Number of Applicants

 CRNA Program Summary

 Are you concerned that the SUNY Buffalo Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.